security-force-monitor/research-handbook/source/locations-specific.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-This attribute contains the human-readable identifier (``location:humane_id:qa``) of the international boundary of a country as defined in the UN Office for the Coordination of Humanitarian Affairs (OCHA) schema.
+This attribute contains the human-readable identifier (:ref:`location:humane_id:qa`) of the international boundary of a country as defined in the UN Office for the Coordination of Humanitarian Affairs (OCHA) schema.

 .. _notes-location: